 The most representative investment in which it has significant influence with a stake of less than 20% is Erste Group Bank AG: There is a preferred partnership agreement between Erste's controlling shareholder (the Erste Foundation) and CaixaBank that confirms the amicable nature and long-term outlook of the investment, a corporate and sales collaboration agreement between Erste Bank and CaixaBank, and a collaboration agreement between Erste Foundation and "la Caixa".
-Under this agreement, CaixaBank i) can appoint two directors to Erste's Supervisory Board; ii) can vote in the Annual General Meeting in the same sense as the Erste Foundation only as regards to the choice of members of the Supervisory Board; and iii) is one of the stable shareholders of the Austrian bank, alongside a group of Austrian savings banks and some of their foundations, and the WSW holding company, jointly holding a share of around 30% of the capital.
+Under this agreement, CaixaBank i) can appoint two directors to Erste's Supervisory Board; ii) it votes in the General Committee of Shareholders in the same sense as the Erste Foundation only as regards to the choice of members of the Supervisory Board and iii) it is one of the Austrian bank's stable shareholders, alongside a group of Austrian savings banks and some of their foundations, and the WSW holding company, jointly holding a share of around 30% of the capital.